 This use case is included for completeness but no new requirements have been identified.

-5.15 Distributed Energy Resources and Micro-Grids
+5.15 Distributed Energy Resources and Microgrids

 5.15.1 Description

 Distributed energy resources (DER) become more and more important because of its close proximity to the user side and the convenience of complementary energy forms.
 The potentially large number of DERs have a direct impact on the operation and power trading of the power system, affecting the security, stability and operation efficiency of the system.
-The concept of micro-grid was introduced to aggregate and optimise DER thus reduce the negative impact on power grids.
-As defined in [31], a micro-grid is a self-sufficient energy system that serves a discrete geographic footprint, such as a university campus, a hospital complex, a business centre, or a residential area.
-Within micro-grids there are one or more kinds of distributed energy (solar panels, wind turbines, combined heat & power, generators) that produce its power.
-In addition, many newer micro-grids contain energy storage, typically from batteries.
+The concept of microgrid was introduced to aggregate and optimise DER thus reduce the negative impact on power grids.
+As defined in [31], a microgrid is a self-sufficient energy system that serves a discrete geographic footprint, such as a university campus, a hospital complex, a business centre, or a residential area.
+Within microgrids there are one or more kinds of distributed energy (solar panels, wind turbines, combined heat & power, generators) that produce its power.
+In addition, many newer microgrids contain energy storage, typically from batteries.
 Some also now have electric vehicle charging stations.

 The integration of DERs into the energy system cause many challenges into the communication field.
-The operational conditions of a micro-grid may vary rapidly due to DER contribution with low inertia of nonrotating elements and rapid changes in weather conditions (wind and solar radiation) [32].
+The operational conditions of a microgrid may vary rapidly due to DER contribution with low inertia of nonrotating elements and rapid changes in weather conditions (wind and solar radiation) [32].
 To incorporate more renewable and alternative energy sources, the communication infrastructure must have the ability to easily handle an increasing amount of data traffic or service requests and must provide a real‐time monitoring and control operation of all these nodes.
 A reliable communication between the system elements is crucial.
 In fact, any type of communication dependent electrical protection scheme requires robustness, a virtually full-time availability, and strictly bounded latency.